Military history of Japan: Reiwa era (2019–present)

 People's Liberation Army Navy vessels (PLAN) increasingly make incursions in the Western Pacific Ocean via the Miyako Strait.
 The Miyako Strait is one of the few international waterways through which China can access the Pacific Ocean.
 There is also increased Chinese naval and aerial activity near the Senkaku islands which are owned by Japan, but claimed by China.
 This puts the Southern Ryukyu Islands at the forefront of Japan's national defense.
 By 2030 China could have four aircraft carriers.
 Meanwhile, Japan only has two relatively small Izumo-class carriers.
 Each Izumo can carry just 10 F-35s.
 There are currently no plans to build bigger multi-purpose operation destroyers though experts say Japan needs at least four carriers for effective use in real combat situations.

-China's military spending increased a lot in 20 years.
+China's military spending has increased greatly since 1999.
 In 2019 China was the second highest military spender with $250 billion (1.9% of GDP).
-This strengthened its military power in the seas and skies around Japan.
+This has strengthened its military power in the seas and skies around Japan.
 Comparatively, Japan's expenditure was $46.6 billion (0.9% of GDP).
 Japan still depends on America for deterrence and offensive attack capabilities due to Article 9 of the 1947 constitution.